mk-fg/incremetal-disk-compare-and-sync/README.rst

 This tool is written in Nim_ C-adjacent language, linked against OpenSSL_ (libcrypto).

-Build it with: ``nim c -d:production -o=idcas idcas.nim && strip idcas``
+Build it with: ``nim c -d:release idcas.nim && strip idcas``

 Test and usage info: ``./idcas -h``

-Installation: copy to anywhere you can/intend-to run it from.
+Installation: copy resulting binary to anywhere you can/intend-to run it from.

 Usage example::